andyjakubowski/kingly-site/src/v1/tutorials/real-world-sign-up.md

 What are those issues which did not appear before?

 On the one hand, we now have a lot of *props* for our `RealWorld` component.
 Some of these props are only relevant for one specific route.
-Testing the `RealWorld` component with all these *props* will quickly become cumbersone, so we create one component for each route.
+Testing the `RealWorld` component with all these *props* will quickly become cumbersome, so we create one component for each route.
 We will arrange our rendering code to be able to test each route component separately.
 This concretely means having the `RealWorld` pick the component to display as a function of the route, and pass the appropriate selection of the `RealWorld` *props* to the corresponding route component.

-Our `scr/App.svelte` thus includes the new *props*:
+Svelte allows us to implement this logic relatively straightforwardly with [*dynamic components*](https://svelte.dev/tutorial/svelte-component).
+The `scr/App.svelte` thus goes like this:

 ```diff
 <script>